EsotericEnderman/esoteric-thinking-library/README.md

-# Esoteric Math Library
+# Esoteric Thinking Library

-> An extensive math library following a logical and coherent structure with great levels of abstraction.
+> An extensive (mostly) math library following a logical and coherent structure with great levels of abstraction.